ldufr/ldufr.github.io/_posts/2018-12-22-Ownership-of-Elements.md

 }
 ```

-In fact the second solution can be written with `std::unique_ptr` if you will.
+In fact the second solution can be written with `std::unique_ptr` if you prefer.

 ```cpp
 void Manager::Add(std::unique_ptr<Parent>&& elem) {